OpenNeuroOrg/openneuro/docs/user_guide.md

 On the Public Dashboard, datasets can be searched for by keyword or sorted by various criteria.

 Visible from the dashboard are each dataset's high-level stats and information.
-To access a dataset's landing page, click on it's name.
+To access a dataset's landing page, click on its name.

 ![public dashboard, dataset item](./assets/public-dashboard-dataset-item.png)